-A. All surface preparation, coating application, curing of coating and disinfection work on tank interiors, and exterior painting and handling/disposing of non-hazardous materials/wastes shall be completed within the number of calendar days consistent with the Contract Completion Schedule.
+A. All surface preparation, coating application, curing of coating and handling/disposing of hazardous and non-hazardous materials/wastes shall be completed within the number of calendar days consistent with the Contract Completion Schedule.
 If work is not completed within the number of calendar days specified, Contractor shall bear all additional expenses incurred after contract completion schedule.